pascalandy/pair_programming_35tg2/pair_programming_04/README.md

 I understand there is configs for the IAM + S3 bucket.
 Again the picture are uploaded on S3 but do not appear back in the blog.
 I pretty sure I have an issue with my AWS config so we will do this in real time over TeamViewer.

+**Requirement 01**) As a user I should be able to upload picture normally. (under the hood it's in s3)

+**Requirement 02**) Have this site uploading into a folder.
+I don't want to create a new bucket for each sites.

 ### About me
 Consider this task as a pair programming gig :) I’m working as a DevOps engineer using Docker, components like nginx reverse proxy, discovery services, PostgreSQL, Logentries, Load balancers all running remotely into containers.
 I’m not a newbie and you might as well learn from me too. :)